 For Simple Clean-Up (refreshing) of old Finishes without Stripping:

-Note: This process provides some improvement to the appearance of an old finish without stripping and refinishing; however, it will not remove an alligatored finish or severely worn surface.
+Note: This process provides some improvement to the appearance of an old finish without stripping and refinishing; however, it will not eliminate an "alligatored" finish or renew a severely worn surface.

 First, you must clean the years of dirt and grease build-up.
 Use a good quality lemon or orange oil-based wood cleaner (or just plain lemon oil) and apply liberally.
 Let it soak in for several hours, and rub gently with 0000 steel wool.
 Use only light pressure, as too much force will remove the finish.
 Dry with a soft cloth.
 Repeat this process several times.
 Alternatively, some people use a cream-type hand cleaner with Lanolin (not LAVA or other pumice-based cleaners) and the 0000 steel wool to clean the cabinet.
 This method also works well.
 The more times you repeat the cleaning process, the more dirt you can remove.